unturned-info/unturned-3-knowledgebase/docs/Modding/ModHooks.md

 Events for driver entering and exiting the vehicle.

 !!! info
-    These events are fired on server and client.
+    These events are fired on the server and client.

 ### Vehicle Turret Event Hook

 Events for when Turret_X gameobjects are used.

 !!! info
-    These events are fired on server and client.
+    These events are fired on the server and client.

 ### Weather Event Hook

 Events for day, night, full moon, and weather.

 !!! info
-    These events are fired on server and client.
+    These events are fired on the server and client.

 ### Custom Weather Event Hook